delsakov/JIRA_Tools/README.md

 # JIRA Migration Tool
 This is Tool with UI for migrating one JIRA project on one instance to different JIRA instanse and different Instance.
-Project admin rights are required.
+Project admin rights are required for Statuses migration.

 Steps:
 1. Create Mapping File (dynamicaly creating Excel sheets)